-INTERACTIONS: Tatsu rarely concern themselves with human affairs unless they affect them directly, but they do accept worship and sacrifices from humans.
-Many temples maintain the holy grounds of local dragons, and countless Japanese make pilgrimages to holy mountains inhabited by tatsu every year.
-Tatsu receive prayers for rain, protection from floods, and other water-related requests.
-Fireworks festivals, ritual dragon dances, and other local celebrations in honor of these dragon gods occur all over the Japanese islands.
+Interactions: Tatsu rarely concern themselves with human affairs unless it affects them directly.
+They accept worship and sacrifices from humans; many temples maintain the holy grounds of local dragons, and countless Japanese make pilgrimages to holy mountains inhabited by tatsu.
+Tatsu receive prayers for rain or for protection from floods, and other water-related requests.
+Fireworks festivals, ritual dragon dances, and other local celebrations honor these dragon gods all over the Japanese islands.

-ORIGIN: Tatsu are one of the oldest supernatural creatures known in Japan; the first recorded stories go back to the Kojiki and the Nihongi, the earliest written accounts of Japanese history and mythology.
-Over the centuries, more dragon legends were imported from other countries, incorporating the Chinese long and Indian naga into Japanese mythology.
-Today’s Japanese dragons are an amalgamation of these imported myths with the indigenous water deities of prehistoric Japan.
+Origin: Tatsu are one of the oldest supernatural creatures known in Japan.
+The first recorded stories go back to the earliest written accounts of Japanese history and mythology, the Kojiki and the Nihongi.
+Over the centuries, tales of the Chinese long and Indian naga were incorporated into Japanese mythology.
+Today’s Japanese dragons are an amalgamation of these imported myths merged with the indigenous water deities of prehistoric Japan.

-LEGENDS: The Japanese imperial family, the oldest hereditary monarchy in the world, is supposedly descended from dragons (as well as other gods).
+Legends: The Japanese imperial family, the oldest hereditary monarchy in the world, is supposedly descended from dragons (as well as other gods).
 The monarchy is said to have been founded in 660 BCE by Emperor Jimmu, the legendary first ruler of Japan.
-His father was the son of Toyotama-hime, who in turn was the daughter of Ryūjin, the dragon god of the sea.
-So the emperor of Japan is, according to legend, the direct descendant of a dragon.
+His father was the son of Toyotama hime, who in turn was the daughter of Ryūjin, the dragon god of the sea.
+So by tradition the emperor of Japan is the direct descendant of a dragon.